-The Foundling Museum’s Collection is an exceptional resource to enrich teaching across academic disciplines.
+The Foundling Museum’s Collections are an exceptional resource to enrich teaching across academic disciplines.
 Our exhibitions and displays showcase scholarly research, making creative links across the centuries and offering an inspiring way to engage with our history.

 Every year we present a diverse programme of exhibitions that offer different ways to engage with the Foundling Hospital story: from the eighteenth-century tokens (Fate, Hope & Charity, 2013) and food at the Hospital (Feeding the 400, 2016), to the lives of the foundlings’ mothers (The Fallen Woman, 2015) and illustrations of orphaned, adopted and foundling characters from fiction (Drawing on Childhood, 2016).

-University and college groups can book a self-led visit.
+University and college groups can choose to book a self-led visit or a guided tour.
 We also work closely with academic institutions on long-term projects.

 To keep up-to-date with our exhibitions and events join our mailing list.

-Book a self-directed visit to explore our exhibitions and Collection.
-Groups of eight people or more qualify for a concessionary rate of £7.50 per person.
+Book a self-directed visit to explore our exhibitions and Collections.
+Groups of eight people or more over the age of 21 qualify for a concessionary rate of £7.50 per person.
+Visitors aged 21 and under are admitted to the Museum for free.

 Complement your visit with a tour of the Museum.
-Our guides will bring the history of the Foundling Hospital to life, using a mix of historical fact and remarkable personal stories of children at this important London institution.
-Learn about the Museum’s many treasured objects and discover our extensive art collection.
+Our guides bring the history of the Foundling Hospital to life, from its origins in the eighteenth century, to life at this important London institution throughout its history.
+Learn about the Museum’s many treasured objects and discover the stories behind our displays.
+Whether it’s just for you, or a group, a tour gives an excellent introduction to our fascinating story.

 Duration: Approximately 1 hour